mobileticket/bob-api/Samtrafiken-comments.md

 ## Ticket API

 4. <code>ticketUpdateRequest</code>, the text for startOfValidity seems to be copy-pasted from somewhere.
 There is in essence no manifest here.

-## Traveller API

-8. Somewhere describe when a wallet is created?
-By which system?